The Minox enlightenment

 Synchronisation with the camera

-Unlike modern electronic flashes, which fire almost instantaneously, flash bulbs have a “warm-up” period (typically 0.020 seconds).
+Unlike modern electronic flashes, which fire almost instantaneously, flash bulbs have a “warm-up” period (typically 20 milliseconds).
 This warm-up time means the flash must be triggered before the shutter is fully open to ensure the maximum amount of light reaches the film during the exposure.
-The “M” in “M sync” stands for “medium,” indicating the medium burn time of flash bulbs.
-M synchronization is designed to trigger the flash within a specific time window before the shutter fully opens.
+The Minox camera uses the so called M sync synchronization method for flash synchronisation and needs the appropriate light bulbs (AG 1 or similar).

 The flash is fired mechanically by the shutter in the camera using M synchronization.
 M synchronization is a flash synchronization method designed for cameras using leaf shutters, necessary because flash bulbs require a certain amount of time to reach their peak brightness.
 This only works with the Minox at 1/20 s shutter speed (or longer).
 This value must therefore be set.

-The camera shutter has a built-in contact that triggers the flash, and these contacts are timed to fire the flash before the shutter opens.
-This aligns the time it takes for the flash bulb to reach its full brightness with the time the shutter is open.
+This mechanism aligns the time it takes for the flash bulb to reach its full brightness with the time the shutter is open.
+Watch the switch in action in the following video:

 Minox B, escapement partially removed.